 Teachers begin to collect information about children to guide teaching and learning.
-The information collected during the first 60 days of Kindergarten creates a child profile, capturing a snapshot of each child's learning development in key areas.
-Teachers use this understanding, as well as information throughout the school year, to meet the individual needs of each child
+The information collected during the first 60 days of Kindergarten creates a child profile, a snapshot of each child's learning development in key areas.
+Teachers use this understanding, as well as information throughout the school year, to meet the specific learning needs of each child.

 HOW does it work?

-The teacher intentionally collects evidence about what children say, do, make, or write (e.g., observations, work samples, parent input, activities) while instruction is occurring and learning is underway.
+The teacher intentionally collects documentation about what children say, do, make, or write (e.g., observations, work samples, parent input, activities) while instruction is occurring and learning is underway.
 Due to the integrated use of the NC ELI, it can be done with students online and in-person.

 It occurs across five areas of learning and development: